 I try my best to raise awareness for mental health and break down the stigma surrounding it.

-I hope this story helps with teenagers and their mental health, and encourages them to speak up if they are struggling.
+I hope this story helps teenagers and their mental health and encourages them to speak up if they are struggling.

 Written by Ebony (instagram: ebonyjcoe)